 Himalayan balsam is often found on river banks and waste land it can grow to 2-3m in height.
 Himalayan balsam has a purplish pink helmet-shaped flowers with a reddish coloured stems.
 The leave of Himalayan Balsam are dark green with jagged edges, it tend to flowers from June to October.

-Road Safety Contracts use a variety of methods to treat Giant Hogweed including Knapsack spraying and stem injection.
+RSC Group use a variety of methods to treat Giant Hogweed including Knapsack spraying and stem injection.
 All Giant Hogweed removal operations are carried out by experienced, skilled operators who hold a certificate of competence recognised by the DARD (NI).

 We’re happy to provide a no obligation quote, and should you wish to place an order we are totally committed to serving your needs.
 Contact Us